s0nerik/context_plus/packages/context_watch/README.md

 ### `context.unwatch()`

+If you have conditional `watch()`'es in your `build` method, you might encounter some extra rebuilds when ALL `watch()`'es are gone from the `build` method.
+This is usually not a problem at all, and that's exactly the same as any other `InheritedWidget` behaves.
-If you have conditional `watch()`'es in your `build` method, you might want to add an unconditional `context.unwatch()` call to avoid potential unnecessary rebuilds.
-This doesn't incur any performance penalty and can be called multiple times, so feel free to call it whenever you need.
+Yet, if you want to guarantee no potential rebuilds even if you call `watch()` conditionally - just add an unconditional `context.unwatch()` call to the `build` method.
+This doesn't incur any performance penalty and can be called multiple times.

-#### Why is it needed?

-Unfortunately, `InheritedWidget`s in Flutter never unsubscribe their dependents. `context_watch` does everything it can to compensate for that, so that if widget goes from 2 `watch()`'es to only 1 - the second `watch()` will be discarded, as expected.
-But still, there exists a case where it's not possible to automagically compensate for the Flutter's limitation.
-If a widget goes from 1 (or more) `watch()` to 0, the `context` will still be registered as a listener to all of them, as it's impossible to know that `watch()`'es are now completely gone from the `build` method.
+###### What is `context.unwatch()`, exactly?

+`context_watch` is based on the `InheritedWidget` mechanism.
+Unfortunately, `InheritedWidget`s in Flutter never unsubscribe their dependents. `context_watch` does everything it can to compensate for that:
+- As long as the amount of `watch()`'es within a `build` method remains non-zero, `context_watch` ensures that the `context` is registered as a listener to all of them, and only them.
+- As soon as the `context` gets unmounted, all the `watch()`'ed observable subscriptions are guaranteed to be canceled.
+- `context_watch` provides the `.watchOnly(context, ...)` method for all observable type, which allows for returning the values conditionally, if needed.
+- [context_plus](https://pub.dev/packages/context_plus) further decreases the likeliness of extra rebuilds due to conditional `watch()` calls.
+Feel free to check it out.

+Yet still, if ALL `watch()` calls suddenly disappear from the `build` method - the `context` will remain subscribed to all the previously `watch()`'ed observables, since `InheritedWidget` mechanism doesn't notify that a dependent widget is no longer dependent.
+This may lead to some unnecessary rebuilds.
+This is usually not a problem and doesn't require any fixing or attention, though.
+Yet, if you find this to be a problem in some specific case - you can add an unconditional `context.unwatch()` call into the `build` method, which will guarantee that the observable subscriptions are canceled as soon as they stop being `watch()`'ed, even if all `watch()`'es disappear at once.

 So, given this example:
 ```dart